Financial Reporting & Disclosures: Reinstating Social Licence of Limited Liability

 - Companies are key actors and institutions in Britain.
 The objective of policy will be to restrict corporate opportunism and rebalance corporate governance in the public interest.
 Limited liability was not created to facilitate fiduciary opportunism in companies for shareholder interests.

 - Consolidated parent-subsidiary networks should be kept as simple as possible to promote financial transparency from financial reporting.

 - Restrictions should be placed on the extent to which a parent company and its network of subsidiaries can benefit from mutually exclusive limited liability.
 This may include restrictions over the right to limited liability.

 - There should be controls placed on shareholder payments that damage equity reserves.
 This would need a new definition of capital maintenance including restrictions on the pooling out of assets, dividends and share buy-backs if the assets/liabilities ratio falls below original and additional paid in capital.

 - Limits should be set on the types of asset classes that can be adjusted to a fair value.

-Colin Haslam is Professor of Accounting and Business Strategy and Associate Director of the School of Management at Royal Holloway College, University of London.
+Colin Haslam is Professor of Professor of Accounting & Finance at Queen Mary University of London.

 This policy brief may be downloaded here as a pdf